oeint/OR/README.md

 ```
 ./setup
 ```
-## Shortcut command
+## fast command
-Quickly start the tool
+quickly start the tool
 ```
 OR
 ```
-Update or install tools
+update or install tools
 ```
 OR --Install
 ```
-Open the default settings
+open the default settings
 ```
 OR --settings
 ```
-Want to get help
+want to get help
 ```
 OR --help
 ```